Lord, I Lift Your Name on High

-"Lord, I Lift Your Name on High" is a worship song.
-It was written by Rick Founds in 1989.
+"Lord, I Lift Your Name on High" is a worship song written by Rick Founds in 1989.

 Founds wrote the song during his morning devotion, while reading the scriptures on his computer monitor and watching television.
 He plucked his guitar thinking about the "cycle of redemption", comparing it with the water cycle.

 Founds performed the song as a worship leader in his church.
 It was picked up by Maranatha!
 Music and initially recorded by the Maranatha!
 Singers followed by the Praise Band.
 Promise Keepers performed the song in English and Spanish in their drives.